tdawe1/steam-kde-vrr-toggle/README.md

     /home/YOUR_USER/scripts/steam-vrr-wrapper.sh %command%
     ```

 5. Close the Properties window.
 That's it!
-When you play the game, your screen should flicker as the VRR mode is turned off, and flicker again when it's restored on exit.
+If your monitor respects OS-level VRR commands, your screen should flicker as the mode is turned off and on.

 ## Troubleshooting

+### Checking the Log

 The script's actions are logged to the systemd journal.
-If the script doesn't seem to work, you can check its log to see what happened.
+If you suspect an issue, you can check its log.
 Open a terminal and run this command to see recent logs from the script:

 ```bash
 journalctl --user -u "vrr-toggle.sh" --since "5 minutes ago"
 ```
+If the log shows the `EXECUTING` and `RESTORING` messages without any errors, the script is working correctly from a software perspective.

+### No Screen Flicker / Setting Doesn't Change

+If the journal shows the script is working but you see no physical change on your screen, it is almost certain that your **monitor's internal firmware is overriding the command from the OS.**

+*   **The Cause:** Many monitors have a primary "Adaptive-Sync" or "FreeSync" setting in their On-Screen Display (OSD) menu (the menu you access with the physical buttons on the monitor).
+If this is set to "On", it may ignore any requests from the operating system to turn it off.
+*   **The Solution:** Use the physical buttons on your monitor to open its OSD menu, navigate to the "Gaming" or "System" section, and ensure the master Adaptive-Sync setting is set to a state that allows OS control, which may be labeled "Off" or "Standard".
+The ideal scenario is when toggling the setting in KDE's System Settings causes a screen flicker, which confirms the OS has control.